cybertec-postgresql/pgwatch2/README.md

 NB!
 Using PW2_ADHOC_CREATE_HELPERS (tries to create all of the metrics fetching helpers automatically on the monitored DB) assumes superuser privileges and does not clean up the helpers on exitings so for a permanent setting one could change the user to an unprivileged 'pgwatch2' user.

+# Prometheus mode

+In v1.6.0 support for one of the most popular metrics gathering solutions – Prometheus, was added.
+When the "datastore" parameter is set to "prometheus" then the pgwatch2 metrics collector doesn't do any normal interval-based fetching but listens on port 9187 (changeable) for scrape requests configured and performed on Prometheus side.
+Returned metrics belong to "pgwatch2" namespace (a prefix basically) and is changeable via the "--prometheus-namespace" flag.
+Also important to note - in this mode the pgwatch2 agent should be now run on all individual DB hosts, not centrally.
+While technically possible though, it would counter the core idea of Prometheus and would make scrapes also longer, risking timeouts.
+FYI – the functionality has some overlap with the existing "postgres_exporter" project but also provides more flexibility in metrics configuration and all config changes are applied "online".

+Also note that Prometheus can only store numerical metric data values so not all metrics produce same values as for example with PostgreSQL storage - so due to that there's also a separate "preset config" for named "prometheus".

 # General recommendations for long term pgwatch2 installations